-Learning plans are developed for students with a diagnosed disability.
+Learning plans are developed for students who are neurodiverse.
 This plan outlines adjustments the student requires to access the curriculum and all teachers are issued with these plans in order to make these adjustments.

 English as an Additional Language (EALD)